robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/monitor-workspace.md

 ## <a name="categories"></a>Categorias
-A tabela a seguir descreve as categorias da função _LogsOperations.
+A tabela a seguir descreve as categorias da função _LogOperation.

 | Categoria | Descrição |
 |:---|:---|